amper5and/node-google-voice/readme.md

 * `type` (String) is either 'sms' or 'call'
 * `date` (Array or Date) is the time of the event.
 Events can be scheduled using an array of the form [YEAR,MONTH,DAY,HOUR (24-hr format),MINUTE] or with a Date object.
 * `...` represents the normal variables associated with the event (such as outgoingNumber, textMessage, etc...see above)
-* `eventCallback` (Function) is of the form function(body,response), where body and response are the same Objects as described earlier in the INTRO.
+* `eventCallback` (Function) is of the form `function(body,response), where` body and response are the same Objects as described earlier in the INTRO.
   This callback is called AT THE TIME OF THE EVENT.
-* `scheduleCallback` (Function) is of the form function(schedulingID, scheduledEvent), where
+* `scheduleCallback` (Function) is of the form `function(schedulingID, scheduledEvent)`, where
     * `schedulingID` (String) is the ISO string representation of the date of the event.
-    * `sheduledEvent` (Object) is the event object from voiceClient.schedule corresponding to the scheduled event.
+    * `sheduledEvent` (Object) is the event object from `voiceClient.schedule` corresponding to the scheduled event.
    This callback is called after the event has been succesfully SCHEDULED.

 NOTE: If the date & time of an event is before the current system time, the event will not be scheduled.
-The scheduing request will fail silently.
+The scheduling request will fail silently.

-NOTE: Only one event can be scheduled for a particular time, regarless of event type.
+NOTE: Only one event can be scheduled for a particular time, regardless of event type.
 If the date & time of an event you are trying to add to the schedule matches the date & time of another event already on the schedule, the new event will silently replace the old event.
 The old event will be unscheduled.

 #### Example:  Schedule a call for 12/25/2011 at 8:00 AM using an array of the form [YEAR,MONTH,DAY,HOUR,MINUTE] to represent the date
 	voiceClient.scheduler('call',[2011,12,25,8,00],outgoingNumber,forwardingNumber,phoneType,
 		function(body,response){
 			console.log(body);
 		},
-		function(schedulingID){
-			var evt = voiceClient.schedule[schedulingID];
+		function(schedulingID, evt){
 			console.log('scheduled '+evt.type+' to '+evt.outgoingNumber+' on '+new Date(Date.parse(schedulingID)));
 		});